 SurgiCare of Manhattan is committed to the safety and well-being of our patients.
 The confusing world of healthcare insurance can present unnecessary obstacles that many patients need help to navigate.
-SurgiCare of Manhattan is committed to help you understand your health insurance policy and how it works.
+SurgiCare of Manhattan is committed to helping you understand your health insurance policy and how it works.
 We hope these brief explanations of the terms within your health insurance policy and your financial obligations here at SurgiCare of Manhattan help you to understand how your health insurance works so that you can make informed health care decisions.

 WHAT ARE HEALTH INSURANCE DEDUCTIBLES